DataDog/hiring-engineers/answers.md

 print api.Timeboard.get_all()
 ```
-Then I used a python script to pull a specific timeboard an entired the ID I got.
+Then I used a python script to pull a specific timeboard via the ID I got.
 ```python
 from datadog import initialize, api